 Start with your own ideas and make them as different as possible, even if the outcome is pretty much rubbish.
 Googling first will put you into a box.
 Next, Google and find solutions that are already used.
 If you start with only one idea, you might try to stay with it at all costs, ending with a monster.
 Have a back-up to fall on.

+This an important engineering tip.
 Use as few features as possible to build your parts.
 A shaft can be done using one command and a sketch (revolve) or multiple protrusions, followed by chamfers and radii.
-If your CAD-program has a shaft feature (Inventor does), then use it.
+If your CAD program has a shaft feature (Inventor does), then use it.
 Your colleague will appreciate your considerate nature, if she has to redesign your part at a later time.

 You may design the most beautiful machine ever but nobody will buy it, if the price is double of your competitor’s, unless the machine is a car.
 Check the prices of different solutions to compare and make choices accordingly.